 The Delta IV Medium+ (4,2) consists of a single Delta IV common booster core (CBC), the Delta cryogenic second stage (DCSS), and two solid rocket motors (SRM).
 The CBC and the DCSS are connected by a composite cylindrical interstage adapter (ISA).
-The SRMs are connected to the booster by two ball-and-socket joints and structural thrusters.
+The SRMs, 5 ft in diameter and 53 ft long and constructed of a graphite-epoxy composite, are connected to the booster by two ball-and-socket joints and structural thrusters.